…of making many books there is no end; and much study is a weariness of the flesh.

 how we teach

-If you were paying attention you’ll have noted that there was a suggestion, when I started this bit, that how we taught was important, and then I seemed to forget all about it.
+If you were paying attention you’ll have noted that there was a suggestion, however tiny, when I started this bit, that how we taught was important, and then I seemed to forget all about it.
 That was deliberate, well a bit, I wanted to introduce the Micheala school first — it uses some teaching methods that I wanted to comment on.
 Not because they are bad, but because, if they are telling the truth, they’re being well over-used.
-Lets’s look at some of them —
+Lets’s look at some of them that I’ve cribbed from Wikipedia —

-• The school aims to teach a culture of kindness, which includes helping each other and their families, and offering adults their seats on buses and the Tube.
-Remember that they aren’t supposed to talk to one another, do they give supportive glances?
+The school aims to teach a culture of kindness, which includes helping each other and their families, and offering adults their seats on buses and the Tube.
+Remember that they aren’t supposed to talk to one another, do they give each other supportive glances?
 Culture of kindness my arse

-Where it isn’t fairly normal it’s all very back-to-the-basics, which will play well with their audience — people who know little of schools but have strong opinions.
+Where it isn’t fairly normal it’s all very back-to-the-basics, which will play well with their audience — people who know little of schools but have strong opinions and aren’t going to be sending their children there.
 I suspect that much of their teaching is fairly normal — teacher at board explaining, class writing it down.
-They’ve just added some terror of failure into the mix.
+They’ve just added some terror into the mix.
 I don’t like the memorizing and teaching by rote much, it feels a bit too much as if they are doing the teaching towards exams that I mentioned above.

 Did I mention that one size doesn’t fit all?
-I think I did.
-What matters most is that a teacher can generate an interest in their subject, that they can make the young adults want to learn.
-Think about the teachers who you remember, the ones who enthused you.
+I didn’t?
+Well it’s true.
+Despite what some people, who don’t work in education, will tell you there isn’t a right way to teach the young adults.
+What works for one won’t work for everyone.
+And I don’t think that how you teach matters as much as who is doing the teaching.
+You want a teacher who can generate an interest in their subject, who can make the young adults want to learn.
+Think about the good teachers who you remember, the ones who enthused you, who got you better marks.
 Some were pretty strict I expect and some were more like your friend.
 In some classes it was just the teacher enthralling you with stories, in others there was more interaction, a conversation was going on.
 I’ll bet none of them were wannabe gauleiters, made in a factory, making you recite things you didn’t understand.
 There’s no one ring when it comes to teaching, it’s foolishness to pretend that there is.
-I’m not sure that how you teach is as important as who is doing the teaching.

 teachers, eh?